HanneyAdeola/PowerBI-Projects/Restaurant Performance Analysis/README.md

 ---

 ## 🧰 Tools Used
-- **Power BI**
+### SQL
+- Data extraction and aggregation
+- Filtering and grouping by restaurant, city, and order status
+- Calculation of key metrics such as revenue, profit, costs, and average shipping time

+### Power BI
-  - Power Query for data cleaning and transformation
+- Data modeling and relationships
-  - DAX for calculated measures and KPIs
+- DAX measures for KPIs
 - Interactive dashboards with slicers and filters
-- **Microsoft Excel** (data source)
+- Visual analysis of trends and performance comparisons

 ---